aabbtree77/esp32-vpn/README.md

 ## Conclusions

+ESP32:

 - DOIT DEvKit V1 ESP32-WROOM-32 is roughly an ATmega board, only with a longer reach to its sensors, plus a lot of convenience (e.g. MicroPython), minus economy and reliability.
-The [ESP32](https://en.wikipedia.org/wiki/ESP32) is much better than sending UDP packets with [Atmega and ENC28J60](http://tuxgraphics.org/electronics/200606/article06061.shtml).
+The [ESP32](https://en.wikipedia.org/wiki/ESP32) is much better than sending UDP packets with [Atmega and the ENC28J60](http://tuxgraphics.org/electronics/200606/article06061.shtml).
 However, tiny RAM = yet another custom tech stack, which is so unnecessary in the year 2023.
 I would not use ESP32s for anything other than transmitting sensor values/control within a LAN, via MQTT.
 Bail out to the Linux space ASAP.

 - The [ESP32](https://en.wikipedia.org/wiki/ESP32) niche could be massive LANs of "Wi-Fi-enabled" sensors, where node failures are not critical, e.g. [waste bin level sensors](https://www.ecubelabs.com/bin-level-sensors-5-reasons-why-every-city-should-track-their-waste-bins-remotely/).
-Contrary to popular belief, these chips are very suboptimal for hobby networking, compared to, say, Raspberry Pi Zero W. I would look more into the types of [ESP32-ready sensors](https://esphome.io/#sensor-components) and think of distributing them in the LAN.
+Contrary to popular belief, these chips are very suboptimal for hobby networking, compared to, say, Raspberry Pi Zero W. I would look more into the [ESP32-ready sensors](https://esphome.io/#sensor-components) and think of distributing them in the LAN.

 - Consider economics: DOIT DEVIT V1 ESP32-WROOM-32 vs Raspberry Pi Zero W bought on, say, anodas.lt in Vilnius, May 23rd, 2023.
 The former costs 12.70€, while the latter is 23.90€ plus a 32GB MicroSD card sold as low as 4.90€.
 A typical hobbyist will only need a dozen of such devices in a life time, and the cost of 2-4x higher priced Raspberry Pi Zero W will be negligible compared to the pain one will experience with scarce network software and tiny kilobyte RAM of ESP32.
 [Andreas Spiess](https://www.youtube.com/watch?v=rXc_zGRYhLo&t=389s) even suggests getting an old used laptop on ebay instead of a new Raspberry Pi.